-Auditory neuropathy (AN) is when the nerve system of the inner ear doesn’t process sounds coming from the outer ear.
+Auditory neuropathy (AN) is when the nerve system of the inner ear does not process sounds coming from the outer ear.

 The outer ear sends vibrations to the inner ear.
 There, hair cells break them into electrical signals.
 These are sent to the brain.
 It filters them as sound.

-AN may be due to one or more of these causes:
+AN may be due to 1 or more of these causes:

 - Problems with the hair cells in the inner ear